fetchai/docs-archived/docs/etch-language/syntax.md

-We tell you all about these functions in the [section on smart contracts](.././smart-contracts/smart-contract-intro.md).
+We tell you all about these functions and more in the <a href="../../smart-contracts/smart-contract-intro" target=_blank>section on smart contracts</a>.

 <br/>